Spatial Balancing: Designing an LLM-Powered Spatial Externalization Interface for Iterative Science Communication Writing: : A Spatially Externalized Revision Environment for Navigable LLM-Assisted Writing

 \system{} is implemented as a web application, with a Python-based backend developed using Flask\footnote{\url{https://flask.palletsprojects.com/en/stable/}} framework and a frontend built using ReactFlow\footnote{\url{https://github.com/wbkd/react-flow/}}.

-For the AI agents, we employ different LLMs tailored to their functional roles.
-The recommender, generator, and filter agents are powered by the GPT-4o-mini model, optimized for fast, high-quality content generation.
-The analyzer agent, which requires deeper reasoning to interpret author behavior and editing patterns, is supported by the GPT-o1 model—a reasoning-oriented LLM.
-For the scorer agent, it is powered by a fine-tuned GPT-4o model using a small-sample learning strategy\footnote{\url{https://platform.openai.com/docs/guides/fine-tuning?utm_source=chatgpt.com}}.
-The frontend into predefined prompt templates and communicates with the remote LLMs to obtain results.
-This modular design allows us to tailor agent behavior based on context while maintaining flexibility in prompt construction and LLM selection.
-The detailed use of prompts in the backend can be found in the Appendix \ref{Prompts}.
+For the LLM functions, we employ different LLMs tailored to their functional roles.
+The recommender, generator, and filter functions are powered by the GPT-4o-mini model, optimized for fast, high-quality content generation.
+The analyzer function, which requires deeper reasoning to interpret user behavior and editing patterns, is supported by the o1 model, which is a reasoning-oriented LLM.
+The scorer function is powered by a fine-tuned GPT-4o model using a small-sample learning strategy\footnote{\url{https://platform.openai.com/docs/guides/fine-tuning?utm_source=chatgpt.com}}.
+The frontend communicates with the remote LLMs to obtain results with pre-defined prompt templates.
+This modular design allows us to tailor function behavior based on context while maintaining flexibility in prompt construction and LLM selection.
+The detailed use of prompts in the backend can be found in Appendix.